-The Engine Control Module (ECM) receives in formation from various engine sensors in order to control the operation of the Direct Electronic Pressure Regulator (DEPR) and lock-off Valve.
-The lock-off Valve solenoid prevents fuel flow un less the engine is cranking or running.
+The Engine Control Module (ECM) receives information from various engine sensors in order to control the operation of the fuel injectors or the 3-Way trim valve, depending on fuel type.
+The ECM also will control the lock-off Valve, in an LPG system.
+This lock-off solenoid prevents fuel flow unless the engine is cranking or running.